terracenter/gentoo_install/README.md

 We can choose between two options, to use systemd as network manager or standalone one, I prefer networkmanager but here are the two options:
 #### Using systemd-networkd
 systemd-networkd is useful for simple configuration of wired network interfaces.
-It is disabled by default.
+As it's disabled by default we need to configure it by creating a \*.network file under /etc/systemd/network.

-To configure systemd-networkd we must create a \*.network file under /etc/systemd/network.
-Here is an example for a simple DHCP configuration:
+Here is an example for a simple ethernet DHCP configuration:
 ```
 nano -w /etc/systemd/network/50-dhcp.network
 ```